|Degrees||MusB, GRNCM (Manchester), M.St. (Oxon)|

 – Research Activities –

 (forth.).
-Touching Sounds: Re-examining Audiotactile Affect with reference to ‘ASMRtistry’ and Musical Production Practices.
+Touching Sounds: re-examining audiotactile affect with reference to ASMR YouTube content and musical production practices.
 In Dack, J., Spinks, T., & Stanovic, A. (Eds.), Music and Sound Art: Composition, Performance, Philosophy.
 Newcastle: Cambridge Scholars Publishing.

 (2017).
 Re-orientating Spectromorphology and Space-form through a Hybrid Acoustemology.
 Organised Sound, 22(3), 324-335. doi:10.1017/S1355771817000486